Done. Fini. Terminado.

 “Going Missing” among Children in Foster Care

 This project examined the prevalence, predictors, and context of “going missing” among youth in out-of-home care in Nebraska.
 Investigators include UNO’s Tara Richards, Ph.D. and Alyssa Nystrom in partnership with Nebraska’s Foster Care Review Office (FCRO).
 This collaboration aimed to offer data-driven recommendations to improve policy and practice for youth in out-of-home care per FCRO’s statutory mandate.
-Check out the team’s report to the legislature here and recent presentation to stakeholders below.
+Check out the team’s report to the NE legislature and presentation to stakeholders below as well as their article in the Child Abuse and Neglect.

 Domestic Violence Help Seeking Before and During COVID-19